inflearn logo

 • Kubernetes Dashboard - 2.7.0

-Infrastructure Configuration Tools 🏗️
+Infrastructure Provisioning Tools 🏗️

-Terminal Access Tool 🚀
+Terminal Access Tools 🚀

-📣 Please check before learning!
+📣 Please check before you start learning!

 Recommended for

-these people!
+these people

 Who is this course right for?

-• For those curious about practical matters
+• Those who are curious about practical details

 Need to know before starting?